tritchie4/databricks-engineer-cert-notes/README.md

 	- Returns binary content, path, length, modification time of files

 - "SELECT * FROM csv.\`dbfs:/mnt/demo-datasets/bookstore/books-csv\`"
+  - Returns all csv data in one table, cols must be consistent or it will throw an error

 #### Issue

-This CSV is ; separated, you must specify that in a CREATE TABLE with an OPTIONS key/value or it will not interpret correctly
+This CSV is ; separated, you must specify that in a CREATE TABLE with an OPTIONS key/value or it will not interpret correctly.
+You can't use OPTIONS with a SELECT statement!

 #### Solution 1 - Creates External, Non-Delta table with correct data from CSV
 ```